-Cross Country Skiing in Eastern Finland is a guided ski tour in north Karelia and for the first time this season they’ve introduced a beginner’s version.
-Niki from the Nature Travels team joined the first tour in February 2018 and tells us a bit about her trip.
+Cross Country Skiing in Eastern Finland is a guided ski tour in north Karelia and now includes an “introductory level” option.
+Niki from the Nature Travels team joined the first tour of the season in February and tells us a bit about her trip.

 We were warmly greeted by on arrival to the first guesthouse by Riika, who was to be our guide for the week, and once we had settled into our accommodation at an old schoolhouse for the next few nights and tried on our ski boots, we had a lovely comforting dinner of salmon and potato soup followed by some yummy Finnish pancakes.